KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

-Essentially, feature-u accumulates all features (and their aspects) that comprise an app (ex: actions, reducers, components, routes, logic, etc.), managing and registering these items to the appropriate concerns (ex: redux, redux-logic, router, etc.), and then launches the app, relegating your mainline to a single line of code.
+Essentially, feature-u accumulates all features (and their aspects) that comprise an app (ex: actions, reducers, components, routes, logic, etc.), managing and registering these items to the appropriate concerns (ex: redux, redux-logic, routes, etc.), and then launches the app, relegating your mainline to a single line of code.
 The following benefits are promoted: